 Diane Blumstein, Nancy Goodman, and Donna Soodalter-Toman argue in the case, that Russia cyber invaded America and that our Intelligence Community’s reports in October and January, along with the FBI’s public statements prove that our Executive Branch concluded a foreign invader influenced the 2016 elections.

-The Occupy Democrats item noted that the referenced court action was “a longshot,” later indicating that the petition “has a 1% chance of even being heard by the court, let alone of being decided favorably” for the petitioners.
-However, the news was mistakenly spread by readers and others in the form of claims holding that the Supreme Court would definitely soon be considering an action to “nullify” the results of the 2016 presidential election.
+The Occupy Democrats item noted that the referenced court action was “a longshot” and later indicated that the petition “has a 1% chance of even being heard by the court, let alone of being decided favorably” for the petitioners.
+However, news of that petition was mistakenly spread by readers and others in the form of claims holding that the U.S. Supreme Court would definitely soon be considering an action to “nullify” the results of the 2016 presidential election.

 Versions of the rumor typically linked to a weighty-sounding 6 January 2017 “Writ of Mandamus” filed by the three petitioners, who sought relief including enjoinment of the 20 January 2017 inauguration of President Trump.
-Another widely shared item was one hosted on SupremeCourt.gov and suggested that their petition was to be “distributed for conference” on 17 March 2017.
+Another widely shared piece of evidence was one hosted on SupremeCourt.gov (16-907) which suggested that the petition was to be “distributed for conference” on 17 March 2017.
 That designator was widely interpreted as a tacit indication that the Court had decided the claim had merit and ought to be discussed, but consultancy firm Counsel Press noted in a 2012 blog post that “distributed for conference” is no specific barometer of a petition’s likelihood of being heard:

 Every petition that is docketed at the U.S. Supreme Court, and remains on the docket, will eventually be distributed for a conference, usually held on a Friday.
 The date of the conference depends upon whether or not the Court is in session, in recess or on vacation.
 (There were 39 conferences during the 2011 Term.)
 Does this mean the Court will discuss each petition distributed during their conference?
 Absolutely not!
 Although this is a very closely guarded secret, I would estimate that, at best, only 20-25% of the petitions distributed for a given conference are actually discussed during that conference and few, if any, of those discussed, are granted.
 Those which aren’t discussed, become automatically denied.